ImperialCollegeLondon/formalising-mathematics-2024/README.md

 # Formalising Mathematics

 This is the repository for Kevin Buzzard's 2024 course on formalising mathematics in the Lean theorem prover.
-The course runs from January to March 2024.
+The course ran from January to March 2024.

 Note: this course is written in Lean 4.
 Previous versions of this course were written in the (now end-of-life) Lean 3.